jclark/rpi-cm4-ptp-guide/fedora.md

 Before booting from eMMC for the first time, you obviously need to do either

-- remove the jumper that disabled eMMC boot (for a CM4 with internal eMMC)
+- remove the jumper that disabled eMMC boot (for a CM4 with internal eMMC), or
 - insert the SD card (for a CM4 without an internal eMMC)

 The offical Fedora documentation has a good description of the [normal setup](https://docs.fedoraproject.org/en-US/fedora-server/installation/on-sbc/#_basic_installation_and_configuration) process, which requires connecting an HDMI monitor or mouse.
+Note that the boot process will take a few minutes, and that during the process the screen will go blank for a while; be patient, and wait for the initial setup prompt to appear.

-If you have decided not to do that, then you need to have used the appropriate options with arm-image-installer when writing the image.
+If you have decided not to use the normal processs, then you need to have used the appropriate options with arm-image-installer when writing the image.
+You will need to figure out what IP address it got from DHCP; one method is to look at your DHCP server's log or lease file.
 You can then ssh in as root, and perform initial setup on the command-line as follows:

 ```
 # Set the time zone.
 I use this.
 timedatectl set-timezone Asia/Bangkok
 # Set the hostname.
-I give my computers cheese names.
+I name my computers after cheeses.
 hostnamectl set-hostname pecorino
+# Setup a static IPv4 address
+nmcli con mod "Wired connection 1" ipv4.method manual ipv4.address 192.168.1.15/24 ipv4.gateway 192.168.1.254 ipv4.dns 192.168.1.254
 # We don't need to use the normal initial setup process.
 systemctl disable initial-setup
 # Add a user account.
 Here jjc is the user name.
 groupadd jjc
-useradd -g jjc -c "James Clark" -G wheel -m -u 1000 jjc
+useradd -g jjc -c "James Clark" -G wheel -m jjc
+# This will prompt to enter a password
 passwd jjc
 ```

-TODO: NetworkManager setup (this can be done conveniently in Cockpit)
+Note that you shouldn't do the manual setup over ssh while the normal setup process is working.

 ## CM4-specific setup